johnbillion/user-switching/readme.txt

 = Does this work as a mu-plugin? =

-Yes, but you'll need to install 'user-switching.php' into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
+Yes, but you'll need to install `user-switching.php` into the root of your `mu-plugins` directory, not in the `user-switching` subdirectory.
 This is a restriction of WordPress.

+= What capability does a user need in order to switch accounts? =

+A user needs the `edit_users` capability in order to switch user accounts.
+By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

 == Screenshots ==

-1. The 'Switch To' link on the Users screen
+1. The *Switch To* link on the Users screen
-2. The 'Switch To' link on a user's profile
+2. The *Switch To* link on a user's profile

 == Changelog ==

+= 0.5.1.2 =
+* German translation by Ralph Stenzel.

 = 0.5.1.1 =
 * Chinese Simplified translation by Sparanoid.